arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/property-testing/2023-08-10-property-testing-4.md

 Sounds like a more systematic approach, doesn't it?

 ### Is it safer?
-Compare this 2 traits:
+Here some observations:

-* With TDD, we started with a simplification of the requirement (the function shall return `emptyList`).
-In each step, we then extended the requirement, until it was finally complete.<br/>This means that, along the process, for a good deal of time the specification was incomplete and partially lying.<br/>Some green tests were deceiving.
+* With Example-Based tests, we started with a simplification of the requirement (the function shall return `emptyList`).
+In each step, we then extended the requirement, until it was finally complete.<br/>This means that, along the process, for a good deal of time the specification was incomplete and partially lying.
+Some green tests were deceiving.
 In fact, we did not trust and we kept adding tests.

+* With Example-Based tests, the algorithm has been buggy for a good deal of time.<br/> For example: when we implemented the test for `4`, the function returned *the wrong* result of a moltitude of cases, such as `[2, 9]` instead of `[2, 3, 3]` as the factors of `9`.<br/> Yet the test suite was green.
+Green tests did not mean completeness at all.

+* Surprisingly, at the same step `4`, the code would also return * the right result* for `5` and `7`, although this was completely incidental and not intentional.
+This lack of intentionality and control gives to think.

 * With PDD we practiced an incremental development letting the shrinker identify the increasingly complex use cases.
 Doing this, we never needed to modify the requirement: on the contrary, we started since the beginning with a complete specification, and we maintained it immutated till the end.<br/>Green test really meant completeness.

 Generally, we pursue a green test suite for the confidence it instills.
 There might be exceptions where green tests do not necessarily imply we are done, but as a matter of facts, in the prime factors kata, the approach of PDD tended to have lesser exceptions than TDD.
 I'm inclined to think that this holds broader validity.